Provinces of Kenya

-The provinces of Kenya were replaced by a system of counties in 2013, after the 2010 constitution was effected.
+Kenya's former provinces were replaced by a system of 47 counties in 2013, following the general elections held on March 4, 2013, which fully implemented the devolved government system outlined in the Constitution of Kenya 2010.

 History

 Before the new constitution of Kenya that came into force on 27 August 2010, Kenya was divided into eight provinces (see map).
 The provinces, excluding Nairobi Province, were subdivided into 46 districts as at 1992, which were further subdivided into 262 divisions.
 The divisions were subdivided into 2,427 locations and 6,612 sublocations.
 A province was administered by a Provincial Commissioner.
 This division of these provinces was a result of the devolution that came into effect after the promulgation of the 2010 Constitution.

-Kenyan local authorities generally do not follow common boundaries with divisions.
-They are classified as city, municipality, town or county councils.

 A third discrete type of classification are electoral constituencies.
 They are electoral areas without administrative functions, and are further subdivided into wards.